 Not picking the right investments is a retirement mistake that wastes your money.

-“One of the biggest mistakes retirees make is not having any or enough ‘safe’ money investments,” said Wayne K. Maslyk Jr., a certified financial planner at Great Lakes Benefits and Wealth Management.
+“One of the biggest mistakes retirees make is not having any or enough ‘safe’ money investments,” said Wayne K. Maslyk Jr., president at Great Lakes Benefits and Wealth Management.
 “They get pitched by a broker, stock jock or variable annuity sales person, and all of their money ends up going into the market.”

 Maslyk advises against putting all of your life savings in investments that could potentially lose money.